 Still, the Lehigh Valley, consisting of Lehigh and Northampton Counties, has the “small-town” feel and a high quality of life valued by its citizens.
 Its relatively low cost of housing and property taxes has attracted many out-of-state residents who seek a less stressful and less expensive way of life.

 The Lehigh Valley is proud to be home to several acclaimed colleges and universities such as DeSales University, Lafayette College, Lehigh University, two community colleges and post-secondary institutions.
-Nationally recognized medical centers such as Lehigh Valley Health Network, St. Luke’s University Health Network and Easton Hospital also serve the region.
+Two nationally recognized medical centers, Lehigh Valley Health Network and St. Luke’s University Health Network, serve the region.
 There are bountiful arts, entertainment and recreational venues throughout the Valley to please one and all.
 Exciting additions to the Valley’s scene are the Wind Creek Bethlehem, Coca-Cola Park – home of the Iron Pigs Triple A Minor League baseball and the PPL Center.
-Corporate headquarters offices in the Lehigh Valley include Air Products and Chemicals, Inc., B. Braun Medical, Inc., Olympus, USA, Crayola, LLC, PPL Corp., Rodale Inc., C.F.
+Corporate headquarters offices in the Lehigh Valley include Air Products and Chemicals, Inc., B. Braun Medical, Inc., Olympus, USA, Crayola, LLC, PPL Corp., C.F.
 Martin & Co., Inc., Victaulic Company of America, OraSure Technologies and Just Born, Inc.

-These and many more attributes are the reasons the Lehigh Valley has been recognized by Site Selection magazine as among the “Top-10 performing regions” in its prestigious Governor’s Cup Awards rankings for 2014.
+These and many more attributes are the reasons the Lehigh Valley has been continuously recognized by Site Selection magazine as among the “Top-5 performing regions” in its prestigious Governor’s Cup Awards rankings for 2019.